 BASES High Performance Sport Accreditation (HPSA) is a specialist accreditation for those individuals providing sport science services to high performance sport programmes.
-HPSA is targeted at those with extensive experience and a track record of providing successful, structured and ongoing scientific support to high performance athletes.
+HPSA is targeted at those with extensive experience and a track record of providing successful, structured and ongoing scientific support, or delivering or leading excellent and innovative sport science services that impact in high performance environments.
+HPSA is for a five-year term.

 HPSA is a BASES scheme and is recognised by the British Olympic Association (BOA), the British Paralympic Association (BPA), UK Sport and the Home Country Sports Institutes as the highest quality assured accreditation available to sport scientists working in the high-performance sector.